dillonl/bAyesCMG/README.md

 ## Filtering

 ## Evidence Codes
-Brief descriptions of the logic and application of evidence codes
+Brief descriptions of the logic and application of evidence codes (Code "Description" - VarBayes logic for intepretation)

-Format:
-- CODE "Description of the code"
-  - VarBayes intrepretation/logic for code

 - PVS1 "Null variant (nonsense, frameshift, canonical ±1 or 2 splice sites, initiation codon, single or multiexon deletion) in a gene where LOF is a known mechanism of disease"
   - VEP [consequence](https://m.ensembl.org/info/genome/variation/prediction/predicted_data.html) is HIGH